Paladin DnD 5E guide — how to play in 2023

 Only rated as a 4 because of how variable its effectiveness is; if you have a high Charisma modifier, and get a good selection of spells from your subclass, this can easily be a 5.
 However, you should weigh up the cost of using your action/bonus action for a spell vs your other options, and whether or not the spell slot might be better used to fuel a Divine Smite.
 We will go through some recommended Paladin spells later in the guide.

 Divine Smite 5 – An ability so good, it’s often the first thing that comes to mind when someone mentions the Paladin.
 What makes this ability a 5 primarily is the lack of risk, as you choose to smite after you’ve hit, you’re guaranteed to do some damage.
-The type of damage is also excellent, radiant is a very uncommon resistance/immunity amongst creatures with it being particularly effective against some varieties of undead.
+The type of damage is also excellent, radiant is a very uncommon resistance/immunity amongst creatures with it being particularly effective against some varieties of undead

 The additional damage die against undead and fiends makes the Paladin particularly effective in certain combats, and Divine Smite is one of the best burst damage abilities in the game.
 The only thing to keep in mind with this ability is pacing your spell slots so you don’t run out of juice too early in the adventuring day, and consider if there are any spells you may want or need to cast.